 High Achievement and Honors

 The University uses a number of means to encourage and reward students who demonstrate academic excellence.
-The dean's list recognizes students who have achieved outstanding academic success.
-Students achieving honors are recognized at the annual Honors Convocation.
+The Dean's List recognizes students who have achieved outstanding academic success for the semester.
+Students expected to achieve Latin honors upon graduation are recognized at the annual Honors Convocation.
 Finally, the most extensive form of recognition and encouragement is the Honors College Program for the superior student, which provides the most capable students with opportunities for intellectual stimulation and development.

 DEPARTMENTAL HONORS RESEARCH